 It all started about 7 years ago … I was looking at etsy.com and saw the most stunning bangle made with read flowers.
 I was completely in love!
 The colours were so vivid, and I just couldn’t understand how they had done it.
 I seemed to have an incredible knack for drying flowers in various shades of brown.
 When I was a little girl, my mum bought me a flower press, and it was my absolute pride and joy.
 I actually only got rid of it a couple of years ago, as I decided I needed to stop being such a hoarder – and have a clean out.
 Giving away my flower press is one of my great regrets – I’ve since decided that being a hoarder might be a good thing!

-So anyway, I started thinking “If they can do it, surely I can do it too!”.
+So anyway, I started thinking “If they can do it, surely I can do it too”.
 I tried and failed for a few more years, and went back to making resin jewellery using my artwork.
-Until last year when I started researching eco-friendly resins, and how to preserve flowers again.
-And I hit the jackpot – God I love google!
+Until mid 2017 when I started researching eco-friendly resins, and how to preserve flowers again.
+And I hit the jackpot – God I love google.

-The last year has been a whirlwind of experimentation and learning.
+The last couple of years has been a whirlwind of experimentation and learning.
 I’m still mastering the art – and am absolutely loving it!
 The biggest lesson I’ve learned so far – is that you can never take nature for granted.
 Flowers are blooming one day, and gone the next.
-I had a tree full of stunning Mānuka flowers, and then a big storm hit and the next day they were all gone!!!
+I had a tree full of stunning Mānuka flowers, and then a big storm hit and the next day they were all gone.

-You can view my latest pieces on my facebook and instagram pages, and I will also be adding items to my Felt shop.
-I’m had an idea the other night of how I could refine my process to make my pieces even better, so watch this space as my pieces of real flower jewellery evolve!
+You can view my latest pieces on my facebook and instagram pages, and I will also be adding items to my Felt shop soon.
+I had an idea the other night of how I could refine my process to make my pieces even better, so watch this space as my pieces of real flower jewellery evolve!